 - Can the student physically manipulate the material without a lot of effort?

 - Does the student have the necessary stamina to read standard materials for extended periods of time?

 - Does the student have the decoding, fluency, and comprehension skills needed to gain information from grade-level printed materials?

-Answering "no" to any of these questions might indicate that a student has what is termed a "print disability" and needs educational materials in a specialized format.
+Answering "no" to any of these questions might indicate that a student has a print disability and needs educational materials in a specialized format.
 If there are cognitive concerns as well, the student may need modified materials.
 It is also possible that a student could need modified materials in a specialized format.

 If it is determined that a student is unable to comprehend standard educational materials, then the IEP team should assess the student to determine which specialized format will best enable him or her to access information contained in the standard materials.
 (See page 3 for descriptions of the specialized formats.)
 The chosen format(s) should help the student to develop literacy skills, actively participate in educational activities, and work as independently as possible.
 The student’s preferences, language, vision, memory, listening skills, tactile skills, and English proficiency should also be considered.

 Students may require more than one format depending on their needs, the instructional materials, and the environments in which they will access the text.
 For example, a student with visual impairment may use a large print textbook for math, digital textbooks for history and language arts, and audio for assigned novels.

-A trail period with various formats may be needed to determine which are most effective and preferred in different environments for various reading tasks.
+A trial period with various formats may be needed to determine which are most effective and preferred in different environments for various reading tasks.
 Depending on the format chosen, assistive technology (AT), such as refreshable braille displays and digital book reading apps may be required.
 Oklahoma ABLE Tech provides free consultations and short-term loans of assistive technology to help students and teachers determine the right fit.
 AT consultation and assessment resources can be found at https://www.okabletech.org/education-services/osde-pk12-ssip/at-consultations-assessment-resources/.
 The ABLE Tech Device Loan program can be found at https://www.okabletech.org/guide-to-all-services/device-loan-program/.